Sulion/marco-paolo/README.md

 ## Abstract

 Marco-Paolo is a Telegram bot, telling you what are the forthcoming presentations and session taking place during Infobip DevDays 2017.
-Built to proof-test brand new Infobip Telegram API.
+Built to proof-test brand new Infobip Telegram API by Mihovil Ryković and Sergije Konovalović.

 ## How To

 1. Become a proud Telegram user.
-2. Find `marco-paolo` bot in the directory.
+2. Find `marco_paolo_bot` in the directory.
 3. Tap `Start` to begin dialogue with bot.
 4. Send `/staima` command to get list of the forthcoming events.